-Ed Lavandera is a correspondent for CNN based in the Dallas bureau.
+Ed Lavandera is a National Correspondent for CNN U.S. based in the Dallas bureau.

-Ed Lavandera is a correspondent for CNN based in the Dallas bureau.
+Ed Lavandera is a National Correspondent for CNN U.S. based in the Dallas bureau.
 Since joining CNN in 2001, Lavandera has covered a wide array of historic and high-profile stories for the network.
 Most notably, he earned the Edward R. Murrow Award for Breaking News coverage of the Charlotte Riots and was a part of the Peabody Award winning team to cover the BP Gulf Coast oil spill and Hurricane Katrina.
 He also won a Peabody Award for his 2019 documentary, "The Hidden Workforce: Undocumented in America," exposing how undocumented immigrants are deeply woven into the fabric of American society, and often in the most unlikely places.

-Recently, Lavandera has reported along the U.S.-Mexico border on the wall proposed by President Trump, on the protests in Charlotte, NC following the death of Keith Lamont Scott, the deadly ambush of five Dallas police officers, unrest in Ferguson, MO after the shooting of unarmed teen Michael Brown, on the capture and release of POW Bowe Bergdahl, on the Aurora movie theater shooting, destruction caused by Oklahoma tornados, the explosion of a fertilizer plant in Texas, and the influence of violent Mexican drug cartels on American society.
+Lavandera has reported along the U.S.-Mexico border on the wall proposed by President Trump, on the protests in Charlotte, NC following the death of Keith Lamont Scott, the deadly ambush of five Dallas police officers, unrest in Ferguson, MO after the shooting of unarmed teen Michael Brown, on the capture and release of POW Bowe Bergdahl, on the Aurora movie theater shooting, destruction caused by Oklahoma tornados, the explosion of a fertilizer plant in Texas and the influence of violent Mexican drug cartels on American society.
 He has also tirelessly investigated mysterious deaths at a Florida reform school for boys and controversial pardons from former Mississippi governor Haley Barbour.

 Lavandera is known for his unique and passionate storytelling and crafting stories that bring to life the wide array of people he meets reporting across the country, displayed through his personalization of US soldier Bowe Bergdahl who went missing in Afghanistan in 2009.
 Additionally, he covered the aftermath of Hurricane Katrina, filing some of his reports from a makeshift field hospital in a Gulf Coast airport and from the flooded streets of New Orleans.